cu2021/Students_grade_forcasting/README.md

 Welcome to our AI-Driven Student Success Forecaster project, developed by Our Team!
 Predict student success using AI-driven insights.

 ### How To Access
-You can access the AI-Driven Student Success Forecaster web application without the need for local installation.
-Simply visit the following URL: [http://oshbeir.pythonanywhere.com/](http://oshbeir.pythonanywhere.com/)
+Access the AI-Driven Student Success Forecaster web application without the need for local installation by simply visiting the following URL: [Student Success Forecaster Web App](http://oshbeir.pythonanywhere.com/)

 ## Goals and Objectives